antonioalonzi/tripode/README.md

 Images can be uploaded within categories.
 They are resized with a width of 1200 pixels (a thumb as well is created)

-### Live-Demo:
-To see tripode in action see http://tripode.net46.net/

 ### Setup
 The beauty of this website is that it is extremely easy to setup.